fnss/fnss/core/doc/source/install.rst

 Python
 ------

-To use FNSS you need Python version 2.6 or later (2.7 or later recommended).
+To use FNSS you need Python version 2.7 or later.
 FNSS fully supports Python 3

 Required packages